+51 952325450 info@manunatureperu.com

 Day 3Exploring Palotoa Ecological Reserve

-We rise early in the morning and embark on a full day of exploration within the captivating Palotoa Ecological Reserve.
-This pristine reserve offers a multitude of attractions that showcase the incredible biodiversity of Manu National Park.
+We woke up early and embarked on a half-day exploration of the fascinating Palotoa Ecological Reserve.
+This private reserve offers a multitude of activities that showcase the incredible biodiversity of this place.

-Keep your eyes peeled for sunbathing caimans, brightly colored birds perched on hanging branches, and, with a little luck, the giant anaconda.
+Keep your eyes peeled for sunbathing caimans, brightly colored birds perched on hanging branches, and, with a little luck, the caiman or anaconda.

 In addition to wildlife and natural beauty, the Palotoa Ecological Reserve also offers cultural experiences, allowing us to interact with local indigenous communities and learn about their traditional ways of life.